 The University of Minnesota offers a bachelor’s degree in construction management with four available tracks: commercial construction, facility management, highway heavy and civil works, and residential construction.

 The program is especially known for its internship program which boasts a 75 percent success rate in full-time jobs garnered.
 Students may also have an opportunity to study abroad through the program.
 The school offers many resources for mentoring, tutoring, and campus and community activities, and a strong alumni association provides great opportunities for networking.

 Rowan University’s online bachelor of arts degree in construction management provides those with an associate degree (or a minimum of 60 college credits) the opportunity to earn a bachelor’s degree in this growing field.
 Nearly 100 years old, Rowan University has received endorsements by various building trade unions.

 The program offers credit for prior work experience and courses completed at other accredited colleges and universities.
 It is also known for its fully online seven-week accelerated courses in the major.

 A handful of universities offer online master’s degree programs in construction management.

 The University of Alabama at Birmingham School of Engineering offers a graduate degree in construction management to qualified working professionals who have completed an accredited undergraduate degree from an American college or university.
-The 30-hour degree can be completed in 19 months online and all students pay in-state tuition.
-In 2017, the graduate engineering program was nationally ranked in the top 30 online engineering programs by the U.S. News & World Report.
+The 30-hour degree can be completed in 12 to 19 months online and all students pay in-state tuition.
+The GRE and GMAT are not required for students applying for admission with qualifying bachelor’s degrees.